 An Experienced Attorney Who Can Answer All Of Your Questions

 As an immigrant who received bad legal advice, Fernanda Inegol of Barba Inegol Law Firm PLLC knows how having the right attorney can make all the difference in the world.
 Fernanda opened her firm with the intention of helping clients throughout Texas.
 She clearly explains the options you are facing and can provide you with all of the guidance you need.
 She has built a reputation for being informative and professional.
 After reading through the list of frequently asked questions below, schedule a consultation to discuss your own concerns today.
 You can call her San Antonio office at 210-761-6638 or fill out her online contact form to schedule a consultation.
-She is fluent in Spanish, her paralegal, Suny, is fluent in Portuguese and Turkish consults are available upon request.
+She is fluent in Spanish, Turkish consults are available upon request.

 Where can I see my immigration case status?